Security

 Our Password Generator uses your browser's built-in cryptographic API (crypto.getRandomValues) to create truly random, secure passwords — unlike basic tools that rely on predictable Math.random().
 You can set passwords from 6 to 64 characters and toggle uppercase letters, lowercase letters, digits, and symbols to meet any site's requirements.
 A real-time strength meter displays entropy in bits so you can see exactly how secure your password is before you use it.
 Nothing is sent to any server — the entire process runs offline in your browser, making it safe to use even for your most sensitive accounts.

 Anyone with online accounts benefits from strong, unique passwords.
-This tool is especially useful when creating a new account on a sensitive service (email, banking, healthcare), when updating a compromised or reused password, or when setting up a new password manager vault.
-Security professionals, developers testing auth flows, and privacy-conscious everyday users all rely on tools like this.
+This free password generator is especially useful when: creating a new account on a sensitive service (email, banking, healthcare), updating a compromised or reused password, or setting up a new password manager vault.
+Security professionals, developers testing auth flows, and privacy-conscious everyday users all rely on a tool like this.

 How does this random password generator work?